Best wireless earbuds 2024 — tested and rated

 As the latest flagship, the WF-1000XM5 wireless earbuds are smaller and lighter, yet they're equipped with some of the strongest features and performance I've ever seen from a pair of 'buds.
 They have some of the most dynamic and engaging sound we've heard, and their noise-canceling performance easily matches that of the Apple AirPods Pro 2 and get close to the Bose QuietComfort Ultra Earbuds (both listed below).

 Battery life hasn't been stepped up over their XM4 predecessor.
 But at 8 hours with ANC enabled, these top-tier Sony wireless earbuds still outperform close rivals and have some of the highest battery life of any set of more recently launched earbuds.
-There's LDAC support for higher-quality music, adaptive listening mode, Google and Alexa digital assistant support, and full EQ customization.
+There's LDAC support for high-quality music streams over Bluetooth, adaptive listening mode that applies ANC or Transparency mode depending on your activity or the environment, Google and Alexa digital assistant support, and full EQ customization.
 Call quality is greatly improved, thanks to a new noise reduction engine with AI that's able to make voices clear even in noisy surroundings.
-Wind noise was kept to a minimum too, thanks to the mesh on the feed forward microphone helping to reduce its influence during calls.
-Ultimately, these are Sony's best-ever and the best wireless earbuds package around right now.
+Ultimately, these are Sony's best-ever buds and the best wireless earbuds overall right now.

 Big-brand experience and superb noise canceling for $119